 To receive the 100 percent disabled veteran exemption, you may file for the exemption up to five years after the delinquency date for the taxes on the property.
 To file for this exemption, you may complete the Application for Residence Homestead Exemption form (PDF) and submit it to the appraisal district in which the property is located.

 A person qualifying for the exemption after Jan.
 1 of a tax year may receive the exemption immediately on qualification for the applicable portion of that tax year.

-If an exemption that applied to a residence homestead on Jan.
+If an exemption applied to a residence homestead on Jan.
 1 ends during the year, tax is due on the homestead for the portion of the year after the date the exemption ends.

 The exemption may start immediately when the 100 percent disabled veteran qualifies the new residence homestead.
 The tax due for that tax year is the amount due for the portion of the year before the exemption started.
-A Form 50-114, Residence Homestead Application must be filed with the appraisal district in which the new residence homestead is located.
+Form 50-114, Residence Homestead Application (PDF), must be filed with the appraisal district in which the new residence homestead is located.

-No. A surviving spouse does NOT qualify if the surviving spouse has remarried since the death of the disabled veteran.
+No. A surviving spouse does not qualify if the surviving spouse has remarried since the death of the disabled veteran.

 The total appraised value of the disabled veteran's residence homestead.

 A surviving spouse can receive an exemption on a subsequent residence homestead if he or she has not remarried since the death of the disabled veteran.
 However, the amount of the exemption is the dollar amount of the exemption from taxation of the former residence homestead in the last year the surviving spouse received the exemption.
 The new residence homestead might not receive a total property tax exemption.